WakerD/asch/docs/asch_dapps_introduction_en.md

 It is unnecessary for sidechain developers to provides all required machines.
 Oppositely, they can utilized existed nodes as long as the owners of those nodes allow to install the applications on them.

-In addition, XAS, the currency of Asch main chain, can be transferred to sidechain.
-Because of the characteristic of XAS that is able to trade in exchanges, it can be a reliable media of value that is suitable for the assets existed in sidechain.
-Developers do not need to concern the trading platform problems when they issue an asset in sidechain because they can exchange it with XAS directly.
+In addition, OTC, the currency of Asch main chain, can be transferred to sidechain.
+Because of the characteristic of OTC that is able to trade in exchanges, it can be a reliable media of value that is suitable for the assets existed in sidechain.
+Developers do not need to concern the trading platform problems when they issue an asset in sidechain because they can exchange it with OTC directly.

 ## Solution of Productivity